 A wag of the tail is a message of love understood in any language!

 We should be forever amazed at these little fury guys we call dogs.
 They live in the moment.
-They have no memory of yesterday.
+They have no regrets from yesterday.
 They have no plans for tomorrow.
 Every moment is a new beginning.
 Every wag of the tail is a message of love.
 What kind of love is this?

 They live as though their only mission in life is to bring a smile to the face and love to the heart.
 They are dogs and a wonderful gift to all.